etendosoftware/docs/docs/getting-started/installation.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ixNnRuL10xo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Requirements
-In this section, you can read the [System Requirements](../getting-started/requirements.md).
+This section outlines the [System Requirements](../getting-started/requirements.md).

 !!!info
     The [Docker Management](../developer-guide/etendo-classic/bundles/platform/docker-management.md) module allows for the distribution of the infrastructure needed to configure Etendo Classic within Etendo modules, which include Docker containers for each service.
 Specifically, the Docker Management module includes the [PostgreSQL Database Service](../developer-guide/etendo-classic/bundles/platform/docker-management.md#postgres-database-service) and the [Dockerized Tomcat Service](../developer-guide/etendo-classic/bundles/platform/tomcat-dockerized-service.md) module.
 If these containers are used, the **services must be launched**, and then follow with the installation guide.

 ## PostgreSQL Configuration
 Check this article to configure PostgreSQL correctly: [PostgreSQL Configuration](../developer-guide/etendo-classic/getting-started/installation/postgresql-configuration.md)